 To get the benefits you’re getting, you must have less than £16,000 in savings or investments (or £10,000 if you’re getting Pension Credit).

-If you use this money to pay off your SMI loan, the amount you’re getting in benefits may increase - if your savings fall below £6,000.
+If you use this money to pay off your SMI loan, the amount you’re getting in benefits might increase - if your savings fall below £6,000.

 Asking friends or family for help to repay the SMI loan

 If you have family members or friends who have their own income, you might want to ask them to lend you the money to pay back your SMI loan.